 TIP - The key to growing a very large Bird Nest Fern is to focus on humidity.

-You can of course still grow a more modest sized plant without specialist equipment, our humidity guide should give you some easy ideas and pointers.
+You can of course still grow a more modest sized plant without specialist equipment, my humidity guide should give you some easy ideas and pointers.

-The Bird's Nest is not very fussy when it comes fertilizing (providing you don't over do it), but over a long period the leaves will dull and growth will come to a halt if you never provide any feed.
-It's best therefore to either feed very weakly once a month or so when in active growth, or at normal strength once every 3 - 6 months.
+The Bird's Nest Fern is not fussy when it comes fertilizing (providing you don't over do it).
+But over a long period the leaves will dull and growth will come to a halt if you never provide any feed at all.
+It's best therefore to either feed weakly once a month or so when it's in active growth, or at normal strength once every three months.

 Cool to average warmth is what you want to provide here.
-This is one of the few houseplants which can struggle in really warm rooms, so it might not be the best choice for a hot living room, snug or next to a radiator or open fire.
+This is one houseplant which can struggle in really warm rooms, so it might not be the best choice for a hot living room, snug or next to a radiator or used fireplace.

 A temperature within the following range is needed for it to do well, 10°C (50°F) - 22°C (72°F).